bjtill/Mutation-Finder-Annotator-GUI/README.md

 INSTALLATION:

 Linux/Ubuntu: Download and uncompress the SppEff package.
-All other tools can be installed in the linx command line by typing the name of the tool and following the instructions if not already installed.
-Downlaod the .sh file and provide it permission to execute using chmod +x .
+All other tools can be installed in the Linx command line by typing the name of the tool.
+Either version information if already installed, or installation instructions if not installed.
+Downlaod the .sh file from this page and provide it permission to execute using chmod +x .

-Mac:
+Mac: Download and uncompress the SppEff package.
+Install homebrew from the terminal window.
+Next, install other tools using brew install from the terminal (for example brew install bcftools).
+The tools are: bcftools, datamash, and zenity.
+ALso install Java JDK.
+Note: zenity will take a long time to install.
+You may want to consider testing the CLI version (link here) first.
+Installation is the same except for zenity.

-Windows: *NOT TESTED*  In theory you can install linux bash shell on Windows (https://itsfoss.com/install-bash-on-windows/) and install the dependecies from the command line (except for SnpEff and SnpSit).
+Windows: *NOT TESTED*  In theory you can install Linux bash shell on Windows (https://itsfoss.com/install-bash-on-windows/) and install the dependecies from the command line (except for SnpEff and SnpSit).
 If you try this and it works, please let me know.
 I don't have a Windows machine for testing.

+EXAMPLE DATA:

+Example data can be found in the directory MFA_Example_Data.
+Information on the samples is found in the enclosed read.me file.
+Note that you must first install (Oryza_sativa) or build (Coffee) the SnpEff genome database before you run this tool.

 TO RUN:

 Launch in a terminal window using ./  A graphical window will appear with information.
 Click OK to start.
 When prompted, enter the name for your analysis directory.
 A new directory will be created and the files created will be deposited in the directory.
 Follow the information to select files and start the program.